encodis/mokuwiki/README.md

 ```

-Note that only the page and tag links are converted, everything else should be left the same.
+Note that only the page and tag links are converted, everything else should be left the same by `moku-wiki`.
 Also note that:

 1. The YAML metadata format must be used (and the end of the block must indicated with `...` not `---`).
 2. If a page does not have a "title" key in the metadata then processing is skipped.
 3. The "title" cannot contain parentheses or brackets (basically just alpha-numeric characters and some punctuation).
 4. The output filename of a file will be a "slugified" version of the title (which might completely unrelated to the *input* filename).
 So an input file with the name "file1.md" and a title of "A Page Title" will produce an output file named "a_page_title.md" in the output folder.
     a.
 You can fool the system by having two documents with the same title but in different case.
 Don't do that...
-5. You can define a "display" name using `[[Display Name|A Page Name]]` which will become `[Display Name](a_page_name.html)`.
+5. You can define a "display" name using the syntax `[[Display Name|A Page Name]]` which will become `[Display Name](a_page_name.html)`.
 (Note: unlike the DokuWiki syntax you cannot specify an actual filename here.)
 6. It assumes that the eventual output will be HTML, so the links end in ".html".
 7. If an equivalent title cannot be found for a link then it outputs a bracketed span with the class "broken", e.g. `[No Such Page]{.broken}`.
 This can be used to style broken links.
 The class name can be changed using the `--broken` command line option.
 8. Tags must be in a YAML list (i.e. enclosed in brackets, separated by commas), e.g. `tags: [foo, bar]`.
 9. Tags cannot contain brackets or punctuation.
 When being defined in the YAML block tags can contain spaces, e.g. `tags: [Wordy Tag, Other Tag]`.
-However, when referencing tags with spaces use an underscore instead of a space, e.g. `{{wordy_tag +other_tag}}`.
+However, when referencing tags with spaces use an underscore instead of a space, e.g. `{{Wordy_Tag +other_tag}}`.
 Tags are case-insensitive.
 10. Additional tags can be specified using various operators:
-    a. "tag1 tag2" includes pages with tag1 *or* tag2
+    a. "{{tag1 tag2}}" includes pages with tag1 *or* tag2
-    b. "tag1 +tag2" includes pages with tag1 *and* tag2
+    b. "{{tag1 +tag2}}" includes pages with tag1 *and* tag2
-    c. "tag1 -tag2" includes pages with tag1 that do *not* have tag2
+    c. "{{tag1 -tag2}}" includes pages with tag1 that do *not* have tag2
-    d. "*" is a shortcut to include _all_ pages in the wiki that have a tag (pages do not have to have a tag, so leave them out if you don't want them in this "index" list)
+    d. "{{*}}" is a shortcut to include _all_ pages in the wiki that have a tag (pages do not have to have a tag, so leave them out if you don't want them in this "index" list)
-    e. "#" is a shortcut for the number of pages that have a tag
+    e. "{{#}}" is a shortcut for the number of pages that have a tag
-    f. "#tag" returns the number of pages that have the tag 'tag'
+    f. "{{#tag}}" returns the number of pages that have the tag 'tag'
-    g. "@" will return a list of all tags as a series of bracketed spans with the class name "tag".
+    g. "{{@}}" will return a list of all tags as a series of bracketed spans with the class name "tag".
 This can be used to style tag lists.
 The class name can be changed using the `--tag` command line option.
 11. Page names can contain references to namespaces, e.g. `[[ns2:Page Four]]`.
 Namespaces are assumed to refer to folders and so cannot contain spaces.
 How these are incorporated into the resulting link depends on the value of the `--namespace` command line option.
     a.
 A value of "simple" (the default) assumes that there is a main folder, with a single level of child folders, e.g. "main/a", "main/b" and so on.
-A namespace reference in folder "main/a" is assumed to point to a page in "main/b".
-Therefore a page link like `[[b:A Page]]` in a document in "main/a" will convert to `[A Page](../b/a_page.html)`.
+A namespace reference in a page in folder "main/a" is assumed to point to a page in "main/b".
+Therefore an inter-page link like `[[b:A Page]]` in a document in "main/a" will convert to `[A Page](../b/a_page.html)`.
     b.
 A value of "full" will treat a namespace as a path of folders.
 The author is then responsible for specifying the correct path, e.g. `[[..:..:ns2:ns3:A Page]]` will become `[A Page](../../ns2/n3/a_page.html)`.

 The script does **NOT** convert the Markdown to HTML (or anything else).
 It simply converts the page/tag links in preparation for such conversion.
 As such it could be used in conjunction with the various static web site generators out there.